krukowskid/krukowskid.github.io/_posts/2023-09-27-GitHub-Powered-Terraform-Modules-Monorepo.md

 In my quest for a solution, I scoured the web for ready-made answers but didn't find an exact match for my requirements.
 Fortunately, I stumbled upon a project with similar constraints to mine: [https://github.com/freight-hub/terraform-modules-demo](https://github.com/freight-hub/terraform-modules-demo) which became a starting point for my solution.

 The ingenious minds at Freight Hub had crafted a workflow that handled versioning modules from a monorepo and uploading them to AWS S3.
-It proved to be immensely helpful.
+It was my starting point for this project.
 However, I had my reasons for wanting to keep my modules in a private GitHub repository, and I also wished to incorporate validation tools like linting, tfsec, and checkov to ensure that changes were thoroughly tested before merging into the main branch and bumping the version number.

 # The Solution

-It took me some time to devise this workflow, and I even sought the assistance of a colleague with whom I had debated the best approach for handling modules.
-The solution comprises two primary GitHub workflows, a pull request template, and five "helper" workflows designed to enhance readability compared to consolidating everything into a single workflow file.
+It took me some time to create those workflows, and I even asked for assistance of a colleague with whom I had debated the best approach for handling modules.
+The solution comprises two primary GitHub workflows, a pull request template, and five "helper" workflows designed to improve readability and maintability compared to consolidating everything into a single workflow file.

 You can find example repository under this link: [https://github.com/krukowskid/terraform-modules-monorepo-on-github](https://github.com/krukowskid/terraform-modules-monorepo-on-github)